tobiasrausch/alfred/README.md

 BAM Read Counting for DNA-Seq
 -----------------------------

 For DNA sequencing, Alfred can be used to calculate the coverage in overlapping or non-overlapping windows or in given set of intervals.
-Requires paired-end data.

 `./src/alfred count_dna -o <cov.gz> <align.GRCh37.bam>`